DanielOS96/AI-StateMachine-Example/README.md

 Alert- If the enemy loses sight of the player it stop moving forward will go into alert state where is will scan its surrounding for a few seconds then either chase the player again if it sees them or go into patrol mode if it does not. </br></br>
 </br></br>

-Other neat features: </br>
+Other neat features:
-*The enemy will dynamically align itself to the angle of the surface it is on.
+* The enemy will dynamically align itself to the angle of the surface it is on.
-*The enemy’s animations will dynamically shift between walk and run based on its speed.
+* The enemy’s animations will dynamically shift between walk and run based on its speed.
-*The audio for walk and run will also change based on enemy speed.
+* The audio for walk and run will also change based on enemy speed.
-*When the enemy jumps at you shooting it and killing it mid air is really satisfying (especially in VR).
+* When the enemy jumps at you shooting it and killing it mid air is really satisfying (especially in VR).
 </br>
 From these behaviours alone it is very easy to mix and match to create new forms of AI with no code at all.
 For example we could take out all the attacking behaviour and just have an AI that patrols waypoints then goes into alert state when It sees the player.
 This would make for a good quest giver AI where they walk around from point to point then approach the player if they are close.
 </br>